Home

 Frederic Dorr Steele drawing on dust jacket of So Painful a Scandal

 The Houghton Library at Harvard holds the original manuscript for the Sherlock Holmes story "The Adventure of the Three Students."
-Harvard conducted a Conan Doyle symposium and exhibition in 2009 as part of the 150th anniversary of the birth of Sir Arthur, and this made for an opportune moment to issue a facsimile.
+Harvard conducted a Conan Doyle symposium and exhibition in 2009 as part of the 150th anniversary of the birth of Sir Arthur, and co-published this facsimile.

 The striking color illustration for the dust jacket is by Frederic Dorr Steele and is an unused cover design for the first appearance of "The Three Students" in Collier's Weekly in 1904.
 This previously unpublished drawing is part of The Arthur Conan Doyle Collection, Lancelyn Green Bequest in Portsmouth, England.